 Northwell Health + NowPow

-Northwell Health has partnered with NowPow, a startup that’s designed a platform to aid in addressing the SDoH and more effectively connect patients to community-based organizations.
+Northwell Health has partnered with NowPow, a startup that’s designed a platform to aid in addressing the SDoH and more effectively connecting patients to community-based organizations.
 With NowPow, Northwell will start providing the company’s services to roughly 1,2000 Medicaid patients who are part of their Health Home, a care coordination program providing support services for patients with significant behavioral health conditions.
 NowPow’s software platform will use diagnostic codes in health records to distinguish patients’ most critical needs.
 Matching logic and evidence-based algorithms will be used to suggest community-based resources.
 The software will apply patients’ geographic location, eligibility for services, and languages spoken to enhance the referral process.
 Northwell has also partnered with Pieces Technology to create a social vulnerability index for patients and communities.

 AdhereHealth + Papa

 AdhereHealth, a healthcare technology company, has joined forces with Papa, a companionship platform for the elderly, blind, and disabled.
 Together, the two companies will pool resources to tackle SDoH, such as loneliness, food insecurity, and transportation.
 Analytics and clinical workflows will help lead Papa Pals to evaluate an array of SDoH issues such as grocery shopping, housing chores, and transportation.
 AdhereHealth will employ “Papa Pals” to provide face-to-face support to people at risk for poor health outcomes.
 The partnership is immediately accessible to over 20 million American’s covered by Medicare Advantage plans.